JorgePhD/jlmontero.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello!
-I am a Postdoctoral Researcher in the Department of Economics at [Universidad de los Andes](https://economia.uniandes.edu.co/) and a Research Associate affiliated with the [SDG Nexus Network](https://www.uni-giessen.de/de/fbz/zentren/zeu/sdgnexus) at Justus Liebig University Giessen, Germany.
+I am a Postdoctoral Researcher in the Department of Economics at [Universidad de los Andes](https://economia.uniandes.edu.co/) and a Research Associate at the [SDG Nexus Network](https://www.uni-giessen.de/de/fbz/zentren/zeu/sdgnexus), Justus Liebig University Giessen.

-My research lies at the intersection of environmental and resource economics, development economics, and political economy.
-Using causal inference, remote sensing, and geospatial data, I study environmental governance, conservation policy, fisheries, forests, and common-pool resources in developed and developing countries.
+My research lies at the intersection of environmental and resource economics, political economy, and applied econometrics.
+I study how institutions, incentives, and environmental policies shape the management of fisheries, forests, and other common-pool resources using causal inference, remote sensing, and geospatial data.

-I teach courses in Impact Evaluation and Environmental and Natural Resource Economics at the undergraduate and graduate levels.
+I teach courses in Impact Evaluation and Environmental and Natural Resource Economics at both the undergraduate and graduate levels.

-**Research Interests**

-- Environmental and Resource Economics
-- Political Economy of Natural Resources
-- Conservation Policy
-- Remote Sensing and Geospatial Analysis
+**Research Interests:** Environmental and Resource Economics, Political Economy of Natural Resources, Conservation Policy, Remote Sensing and Geospatial Analysis, Applied Econometrics.
-- Applied Econometrics